If you’ve found your way to this article, chances are good that you’ve at least put some thought into retiring in Eugene.

 Is Eugene the Right Place for You to Retire?
 Consideration #1: Cost of Living

 To be sure, living in Eugene means putting up with some rain during the colder months.
 As a reward, though, you’ll get to enjoy some of the country’s finest summers.
-Snow is relatively uncommon, but snow and ice storms are becoming more frequent.
+Snow is relatively uncommon, but snow and ice storms are an occasional fact of life here.

 Climate and lifestyle perks aside though, the most important thing is just to make sure that the dollars and cents line up.
 What’s the cost of living in Eugene?